 Unfortunately, I did this more than once over the course of my webcamming career, so I know how much of a dolt it makes you feel like.
 Trust me, DON’T let this happen to you!
 If you must take a break from camming, try to keep it to no more than a week or so.
 That will dramatically reduce the number of your followers who forget you and move on to some new girl.
 This is even more important for girls who cam at MyFreeCams, because long breaks will absolutely CRIPPLE your camscore!!

 Okay, I hope you listen to this advice because it can literally keep you camming through rough waters and the difficult beginner period when you’re new.
-If you need more on-point camming tips, check out the Uber Cam Star course here.
-If you buy it, you can help support this blog!!
+If you need more on-point camming tips, check out my blog for my latest updates!

 Thanks and love you guys!!
 XOXOXO, Aria